 Suri Kasirer is a born New Yorker and advocate.
 She founded Kasirer in 1997 out of a studio apartment on the Upper West Side—and a lifelong commitment to championing people, progress, and policy in the City.

 Suri grew her business into the #1 lobbying firm in New York City, assembling and leading a team with decades of experience and an unrivaled fluency in government on local and state levels, in languages (including Spanish and Hebrew), in the inner workings of New York.

-She and her team have established an unparalleled record of success in the city on behalf of clients who are leaders in a wide range of industries, corporate to not-for-profit, education and culture, real estate to technology, hospitality to media to health care.
+She and her team have established an unparalleled record of success in the City on behalf of clients who are leaders in a wide range of industries, corporate and non-profit, education and culture, real estate to technology, hospitality to media to health care to social service.

 Year after year, Suri is recognized by Crain’s New York Business and City & State as one of the most influential leaders in New York City.
 Among the most meaningful awards bestowed upon her, Citizens Union honored Suri as a 2018 Gotham Great and she was a recipient of the National Organization for Women (NOW) Women of Power & Influence Award.